xu-yuan1/openvino-docs/pages/documentation/openvino-extensibility-mechanism/frontend-extensions.rst

 	core.:ref:`add_extension <doxid-classov_1_1_core_1a68d0dea1cbcd42a67bea32780e32acea>`(:ref:`ov::frontend::OpExtension\<TemplateExtension::Identity> <doxid-classov_1_1frontend_1_1_op_extension_base>`());
 	core.:ref:`read_model <doxid-classov_1_1_core_1ae0576a95f841c3a6f5e46e4802716981>`("/path/to/model.onnx");

 Or extensions can be constructed in a separately compiled shared library.
 Separately compiled library can be used in Model Optimizer or ``benchmark_app``.
-Read about how to build and load such library in chapter “Create library with extensions” in :ref:`Introduction to OpenVINO Extension <doxid-openvino_docs__extensibility__u_g__intro>`.
+Read about how to build and load such library in chapter “Create library with extensions” in :ref:`Introduction to OpenVINO Extension <extensibility_api_introduction>`.

 If operation have multiple inputs and/or outputs they will be mapped in order.
 The type of elements in input/output tensors should match expected types in the surrounding operations.
 For example, if custom operation produces ``f32`` data type then operation that consumes this output should also support ``f32``.
 Otherwise, model conversion fails with an error, there are no automatic type conversion happens.